vermaarn/vermaarn/README.md

 ### Hello there, I'm Arnav 👋

-I'm a MSc Computer Science student at the University of Toronto!
+I'm a MSc Computer Science student at the University of Toronto at the Dynamic Graphics Project Lab!
 Currently I work on 3 main research topics: appearance-based gaze estimation, visualizing empathetic judgements, explaining explorable explanations.

 Through my research I hope integrate concepts in multiple domains to build interactive technologies.
 Through techinques from software engineering and machine learning, I try utilize principles in HCI & cognitive psychology to explore the design space of visualizations and interactive tools.